 - Too busy to make time for sex.
 You may be so busy with work, looking after children or dealing with other pressures that you don’t have time to spend on your relationship.

 - You don’t feel connected with your sexual self.
-Maybe there are things about your body or how you look that you don’t like and this makes it difficult for you to see yourself in a positive, sexual way.
+Maybe there are things about your body or how you look that you don’t like, and this makes it difficult for you to see yourself in a positive, sexual way.

 - You’ve had negative experiences with sex.
-Perhaps you’ve been criticised by a partner in the past, or grew up believing that sex is negative in some way.
+Perhaps you’ve been criticised by a partner in the past or grew up believing that sex is negative in some way.

 - You struggle with performance anxiety.
 Meaning the thought of having sex makes you worried and stressed.
+If we're worried or stressed about something it is likely that we might want to avoid it.

 - Mental or physical health issues may be making things difficult.
 You may have insecurities about a physical injury or condition, be unable to have sex, or your interest in sex may have been disrupted by a mental illness.